JohnAlbin/chroma/README.md

 # About Chroma

-WARNING: This is alpha-quality software, so the API is guaranteed to change.
-But you can always pin your Gemfile to the specific version number you are using.

 Chroma is a Sass library that manages a project's color names, color variations, and color schemes.

 ## USAGE